eikek/fit4s/README.md

   - The activity contains a local timestamp, this made sense for a file, so I'm using this as base to correct all values that are below the minimum
-- cleanup playground test mess
 - [x] summary on db
-- nicer prints, remove lines with no value, etc
+- [x] nicer prints, remove lines with no value, etc
-- have json and pretty output
-- list activities, option to list files only
-- add/set/remove/rename tags
-- update command
 - [x] check path before adding location record
-- config file with db data and timezone, init command creates this file
 - [x] add device info into activity table (is only encoded in the fileid)
 - [x] add device to query
 - [x] fix fit parsing problems encountered when reading some older fenix5 files
   - were concatenated fit files where the latter contain HrMsg
-- figure out how to decode HrMsg and update records
+- figure out how to decode HrMsg (reconstruct timestamps) and update records
-- import strava export
-- web server and leaflet map view (same features, just web)
-- publish to strava + tracking/storing the link
 - scala3
 - document a bit
 - encoding (make fit files from db model)